Have you ever encountered someone that always has a clean home no matter what day it is?

 People who practice clean habits clean up the kitchen while they’re cooking.
 They know that if they leave everything piled up until the end, their kitchen will be a disaster.

-Doing things like wiping down the counters, putting leftover ingredients away, soak your pans, and washing any smaller tools as you create meals will leave your kitchen 90% more clean by the time you’re done cooking.
+Doing things like wiping down the counters, putting leftover ingredients away, soaking your pans, and washing any smaller tools as you create meals will leave your kitchen 90% more clean by the time you’re done cooking.

 9. They Clean the Refrigerator Once a Week